davidegaspar/davidegaspar/RESUME.md

 ## Core Principles

-Customer oriented, focused on delivery in a timely fashion with the right quality.
+Customer oriented, focused on high quality delivery.

-Not afraid of Ownership, and will pursue long term value over short term gain.
+Pursue long term value over short term gain.

 Seek diverse perspectives and operate at all levels.

-Insist on the highest standards, hire and develop the best.

 ## Notable Projects

 ### Domain Driven Design (DDD)

-- Active follower of the Domain-Driven Design Europe group, attended live and online conferences during 2020.
+- Currently learning [Wardley Maps](https://medium.com/wardleymaps) (The use of topographical intelligence in business strategy)
 - 3 day Course, Event Storming Master Class with Alberto Brandolini.
 - 5 day Course, Domain Models in Practice: DDD, CQRS & Event Sourcing with Marco Heimeshoff.
+- Active follower of the Domain-Driven Design group, regularly attended live and online conferences.

 ### Labs @ CondeNast

-In order to lower the barrier of entry and spread best practices across engineering, along with another colleague, pioneered a set of step by step guides to deliver field tested solutions for specific engineering problems.
+Pioneered a set of step by step guides to deliver field tested solutions for specific engineering problems, in order to lower the learning curve and spread best practices across engineering.

 Engineers can now, kickstart development quickly, implement "cookie cutter" solutions fast, and build on it.
 At the same time they own all the code and are able to run it without waiting for other teams.
 It's also a great way to learn software design patterns and best practices.

-Currently our Labs cover topics like Deployment, Secrets and Infrastructure as Code, but topics like Observability and Migrations are in the works.
+Currently our Labs cover topics like Deployment, Secrets, Network and Infrastructure as Code, but topics like Observability and Migrations are in the works.

+### AWS Network @ CondeNast

+Project Lead in the Networking layer for our Global Platform (AWS EKS based), responsible for defining requirements, testing and coordinating teams in order to deliver a networking solution that supports the both the build out of new AWS EKS Clusters as well as the migration of our main properties (Vogue, GQ, Wired, etc.) in a staggered manner, allowing teams to move applications at their own pace.

+### AWS EKS Migration @ CondeNast

+Project Lead in the proof of concept migrations of our main properties (Vogue, GQ, Wired, etc.) into new AWS EKS Clusters, responsible for coordinating members of both the Platform and Applications teams in order to prove that the migration is feasible with minimal disruption to the developer workflow.
+The POC was successful and without impacting in the current developer workflow.

+<div class="page-break"></div>

+### AWS account provisioning @ CondeNast

+Provisioned 20+ AWS accounts for markets and Hubs around the world.
+With the use of IaC (Terraform) via Pipelines (CircleCI), deployed Okta SSO integration, Cloud Governance tools (CloudHealth / Stealthwatch) and Terraform state storage and locking.

 ### Kubernetes Clusters @ CondeNast

 Built several Kubernetes clusters around the globe in multiple regions, both fully managed and AWS EKS.
-These clusters serve both internal and external customers and run websites that serve millions of users like Vogue and GQ digital consumers.
+These clusters serve both internal and external customers and run websites that serve millions of users like Vogue, GQ and Wired digital consumers.
 All the tooling needed for engineers is built in, like logging, metrics, auto scaling and failover systems.

 ### CircleCI Infrastructure @ CondeNast